AddyRdz/js-objects-and-context/readme.md

 > If you're looking for a sneak peak into the power of objects and functions, we recommend reading [The Secret Life of JS Objects](http://eloquentjavascript.net/06_object.html) chapter in Eloquent JS

-### You Do: Big Ol' Twitter Object (15 min / 1:10)
+### You Do: Big Ol' Twitter Object

-> 10 minute exercise.
-5 minute review.

 As this course continues you will encounter plenty of Javascript objects in the wild.
 Spend **10 minutes** on the following...

-* Familarize yourself with the layout of [Twitter](https://twitter.com/TwitterAPI), pay particular attention to the information displayed in a tweet
 * Go to the [Big Ol' Twitter Object](https://git.generalassemb.ly/pages/dc-wdi-fundamentals/big-ol-twitter-object/) page!
 * In the console, you can examine the tweet object by typing `tweet`.
 This object represent this [tweet](https://twitter.com/twitterapi/status/210462857140252672) from the [Twitter API](https://twitter.com/TwitterAPI) account.
-* Answer the questions in the page!
+* Answer the questions on the page!
 Test your answers in the console!

-## Break (10 min / 1:20)

 # Context

 ## What is Context?
-(20 min / 1:40)

 In Javascript, context tells us where functions are invoked.